 This is why the wasp can and often will sting you multiple times without any trauma to itself (unless you squash it!).

-Temperament varies in both wasps and the nests they come from, which means that the response from a nest to a given threat will vary depending on a number of key factors.
+The Temperament of British wasps varies in both wasps and the nests they come from.
+This means that the response from a nest to a given threat will vary on a number of key factors.

-You can, for instance, have two nests of the same species of wasp, in different locations, and one will respond very aggressively whilst the other will barely register your presence.
+You can, for instance, have two nests of the same species of wasp, in different locations.
+One nest will respond very aggressively whilst the other will barely register your presence.

 Factors that may serve to influence the wasps’ response include – temperature, nest size and nest maturity.